taizu-jin/monkey-interpreter/README.md

 # Monkey-Interpreter

-An interpreter written in go for Monkey language based on the book **Writing an Interpreter in Go** by Thornsten Ball
+An interpreter and a VM + compiler written in go for Monkey language based on the books **Writing an Interpreter in Go** & **Writing an Interpreter in Go** by Thornsten Ball